MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltwritefileex.md

 ### -param Length [in]

-The size, in bytes, of the buffer that the <i>Buffer</i> parameter points to.
+The length, in bytes, of the data to be written to the file.

 ### -param Buffer [in]